-ConstructionControlLine(CCL)meansalinegenerallyparallelingthecoast,seawardofwhich construction of any kind shall be prohibited without a permit or letter of approval.
+Construction Control Line (CCL) means a line generally paralleling the coast, seaward of which construction of any kind shall be prohibited without a permit or letter of approval.

-Coastal Use Permit means the permit obtained to perform any land disturbance, tree removal, new construction and/or any modifications, alterations, extensions or expansions that extend beyond the original footprint on an existing structure the 'Dune Protection Overlay District' of Dauphin Island, AL.
+Coastal Use Permit means the permit obtained to perform any land disturbance, tree removal, new construction and/or alterations in the 'Dune Protection Overlay District' of Dauphin Island, AL.